Do You Overshare Your Personal Life Online?

 Don’t Invalidate Your Insurance

 In a recent survey by Hillarys, 79% of a selection of 2,000 Brits aged 18 or over admit to posting beautiful images when they’re on holiday.
 This is a giant red flag which gives burglars clear details about how far away you are from your home, and potentially how long you’ll be there for.
-It’s also rumoured that insurance companies will start to use this type of behaviour on social media as a reason to invalidate your contents insurance policy, due to it not meeting the terms of a typical ‘reasonable care’ clause.
+It’s also rumored that insurance companies will start to use this type of behavior on social media as a reason to invalidate your contents insurance policy, due to it not meeting the terms of a typical ‘reasonable care’ clause.

 Who Are You Friends With?

-If you’re the type of person who likes to use social media to attract thousands of followers, it may be time to take a close look at exactly who you’re allowing to scrutinise the finer details of your life.
+If you’re the type of person who likes to use social media to attract thousands of followers, it may be time to take a close look at exactly who you’re allowing to scrutinize the finer details of your life.
 Take a look at the photos and details of dinner dates or events that you post about.
 Are you posting too much about yourself on social media?
-Burglars can scour your profile to find out precise details about your location, your place of work, your favourite restaurants and any religious venues you may attend on a routine basis.
+Burglars can scour your profile to find out precise details about your location, your place of work, your favorite restaurants and any religious venues you may attend on a routine basis.
 Going through your privacy settings is essential, to understand who is able to find you on Facebook or similar networks and what they can learn about you.
 Also avoid accepting invitations from mutual friends unless you definitely know who they are and trust their motivations towards reaching out.